mcdba/sort_by/README.markdown

 # sort_by

 Sort By is a plugin that allows you to generate a table that has sortable columns.
+It'll probably only work on the latest version of Rails, which is what you should be using.
+No excuses, thanks.

 ## ActiveRecord